 Medical treatments for the digestive disorders are based on the treatment of the cause such as giving an medications for stomach hyperacidity or peptic ulcers, giving anti-inflammatory medications for pancreatitis, and Immune Suppressive Medications for Crohn’s disease and Ulcerative Colitis.
 Sometimes patients respond well to these medications, however, others may not respond completely or develop severe side effects to some of these medications especially the immune suppressive medications.

 Naturopathic Medicine and Digestive Disorders

 Naturopathic Medicine approach to the diagnosis and the treatment of Digestive Disorders differ to a large extent from that of Western Medicine.
 Many Diagnostic tools depend on the assessment of the Chinese Medicine Principles of Considering the fact that the Digestive System functions depend on the integrity of the energy Channels or Meridians that control the digestive system such as the Stomach Meridian, Large Intestinal and Small Intestinal Meridians, Gall Bladder and Liver Meridians.
 These are energy channels that regulate the digestion process and from the Chinese Medicine Perspectives, a disturbance of these energy meridians either with an excess or deficiency can result in Digestive Disorders.
 The Meridians can be returned to their normal activities through Acupuncture Needles that can be used to treat either the excess or the deficiency states.

 Herbal Medicine and supplements can be other additives to the Acupuncture in treating the Digestive Disorders that have shown great success over many years.
-One of the herbs that are usually used in the Digestive Disorders is the Fennel herb that can be used as a dry herb after being soaked for a few minutes in hot water, or as a tincture.
+Many herbs are usually used to treat the Digestive Disorders .
+They can be used as a dry herb after being soaked for a few minutes in hot water, or as a tincture.